-Credits 3 Prerequisite Courses THE 222 Semester Offered Offered concurrent with THE 222, spring semester, evennumbered years.
+Offered concurrent with THE 222, spring semester, evennumbered years.

-THE 402 : Directing Capstone
+THE 402: Directing Capstone

 Directing Capstone engages student directors in a discussion of Theatre as an art form, including practice and training in communication with the actors, production concept, and rehearsal processes.
 Student directors also have the opportunity to apply and develop an overall "sense of direction."
-Training includes studentdirected scene work and one-act plays.
+Training includes student-directed scene work and one-act plays.
 Student directors are also expected to meet required standards and apply their developed methodology for directing a production in an educational theatre setting.
 Attendance at evening rehearsals and performances is required.
 Directing Capstone fulfills Professional Writing and Communication requirement for Theatre majors.

-Credits 3 Prerequisite Courses THE 103 THE 111 THE 113 THE 202 THE 222 Semester Offered Offered at program discretion.
-Notes Directing Capstone satisfies Core Curriculum requirements in Professional Writing and Communication.
+Directing Capstone satisfies Core Curriculum requirements in Professional Writing and Communication.

-THE 450 : Acting Capstone
+THE 450: Acting Capstone